divark/narrative-director-rs/docs/user-manual.md

 -----------

 To hear an existing reading, navigate to a paragraph that has been recorded.
-Once you do so, the progress label updates the total time of the reading, and the Play button activates.
+Once you do so, the playback time updates the total time of the reading, and the Play button activates.
 Dragging the progress bar changes the start time of the reading.
 When satisfied, click the Play button, where you will hear the reading.
-Notice the progress label counting up the current time to the total time of the recording.
+Notice the playback time counting up the current time to the total time of the recording.

 If you want to pause the playback at any time, press the Pause button.
-This causes the progress label to stop counting the current position in the recording.
+This causes the playback time to stop counting the current position in the recording.
 To resume, click the Play button again.

 The recording stops playing once it reaches the end time, resetting the progress